8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/what-you-like/content.md

 Right on.
 Keep practicing HTML and CSS.
 I knew a user experience designer who would redo other people's sites through their lens.
 "Here's a site whose content I appreciate.
 However, I think the design could be improved.
 Here's the process I took.
 Here's the thinking.
 Here's the result."

+I did something similar for a while.
+I’d go to a site, view the source, then recreate the same design usually with more semantic markup and less code (like 50–80 percent less HTML and CSS).

 They usually stuck with big corporate sites, New York Times, Google, and so on.
 They didn't go to `joshbruce.com` and say, "Here's how I would have done this."

 Check out the various design systems and user interface frameworks (so many design systems):